sayshay/untapped_challege/README.md

 - Node 8+
 - Bundler gem

-# Setting the Project

-- running `yarn setup` will do the following:
+## Project Setup

+Clone this repo locally, and from the top-level directory run:

+- `bin/setup`
-  - install backend dependencies (Rails, etc.)
+  - installs backend dependencies (Rails, etc.)
-  - install frontend dependencies (React, etc.)
   - create, migrate, and seed the database (SQLite)

+Now `cd` into the `frontend` directory and run:

+- `yarn install`
+  - installs frontend dependencies (React, etc.)

 # Running the Project

-- running `yarn start` will boot the Rails API & the React frontend
+- Running `yarn start` will boot the Rails API & the React frontend
-- The root directory contains the Rails API (runs on `localhost:5000`)
+- Navigating to `localhost:3000` should display the homepage with starting point data - The root directory contains the Rails API (running at `localhost:5000`)
-- The React app lives within the `frontend` folder. (runs on `localhost:3000`)
+- The React app lives within the `frontend` folder. (running at `localhost:3000`)
 - A simple Rspec test has been created for the single existing endpoint.
 Run the test suite but running the `rspec` command in your terminal.

 _NOTE:_ Make sure you're in the `frontend` folder when adding any additional packages

-# Task at hand:
+## Before You Start:

 - This project has been setup with 3 ActiveRecord models: `Conference`, `Team`, and `Player`.
 A `Player` belongs to a `Team`, a `Team` belongs to a `Conference`, and a `Conference` `has_many` `Teams`.

-- Additionally, a root endpoint (`Conferences#show`) of our Rails API has been defined to return the data which will be seeded on the initial setup of the project (e.g. running `yarn setup`).
+- Additionally, a root endpoint (`Conferences#show`) of the Rails API has been defined & setup to return the data which was seeded on the initial setup of the project (e.g. running `yarn setup`).

 ### Tasks